dmis-lab/Outlier-Safe-Pre-Training/README.md

 ```python
 nn.RMSNorm(feature_axes=())
 ```
 This configuration constrains the normalization to use a single scalar parameter as the scaling factor, instead of per-feature scaling.
-By doing so, direct channel-wise operations are removed, mitigating the emergence of extreme activations.
+By doing so, direct channel-wise operations are removed, eliminating the emergence of extreme activations.
 Since the scaling parameter remains learnable, it can still preserve the overall training dynamics.

 #### EmbProj